 Why are banks interested?

-All major banks are experimenting with blockchain as they can use it for money transfers, record keeping and other back-end functions.
+Most major banks have digitalized their operations and have different IT service providers to manage their network security.
+Today, banks are also experimenting with blockchain as they can use it for money transfers, record keeping and other back-end functions.

 The blockchain application replicates the paper-intensive international trade finance process as an electronic decentralised ledger, that gives all the participating entities, including banks, the ability to access a single source of information.It also enables them to track documentation and authenticate ownership of assets digitally, as an un-alterable ledger in real time.